 Given the hailstorm of criticism that has followed the feds’ high-profile roll-out for the University of Montana agreement, I’ve been struck by the lack of public support for the shockingly broad [...] » Read More

 Over the years, FIRE has repeatedly gone to bat for student newspapers and student journalists faced with censorship.
-That censorship came in many forms, ranging from newspaper theft, reduced support from student activity funds, and the firing of faculty advisors, to prior review and editorial control of content.
+Student press censorship comes in many forms, ranging from newspaper theft, reduced support from student activity funds, and the firing of faculty advisors, to prior review and editorial control of content.
 Since it’s Free Press Week, here, in no particular order, are three of the most egregious examples of free press violations from FIRE’s case archives.1.
 Prior Restraint at Quinnipiac University

-Prior restraint was the censorship tool of choice for administrators at Quinnipiac University (QU) from 2007 through much of 2008. [...] » Read More
+Prior restraint was the censorship tool of choice for administrators at Quinnipiac University (QU) from 2007 through much [...] » Read More

 Last week we asked FIRE’s Facebook fans to tell us why they support our work.
 The responses we got ranged from thoughtful to heartwarming to clever.
 See what our friends are saying about us: